delfipolito/figment-theme/README.md

-# discourse-agora-theme
+# discourse-figment-theme

-*Theme used on forum.tezosagora.org*
+*Theme used on forum.figment.io*